 Open to all men students regardless of major field who have had high school band experience.
 A study and practice of the fundamentals of drill and presentation of marching maneuvers and pageants at athletic events.
-Required during Fall Quarter for men in either Symphonic Wind Band or Concert Band.
-Satisfies physical education requirements for Fall Quarter.
+Required during Fall

+Quarter for men in the instrumental music education program or in Symphonic Wind Band, Concert Band or Varsity Band.